Blog

 Myasthenia Gravis Diet

 Myasthenia gravis (MG) is a common life-threatening condition that affects millions of people.
 Although it can be frightening if you have been diagnosed with MG, fortunately, there are many treatment options that can help you get your life back on track.
-Some medical practitioners recommend following a certain type of diet to minimize the symptoms of MG.
+Your physician may recommend following a certain type of diet to minimize the symptoms of MG.

 Get IVIG Prior Authorization